GSA/idmanagement.gov/_implement/outlook.md

 ---

-Did you know that PIV cards contain digital certificates intended to help users send secure email?
+Personal Identity Verification (PIV) cards contain digital certificates that can help users send secure email.
 In general, "secure email" refers to digitally signed and/or encrypted emails.
 Digitally signed emails give us confidence that the individual who claimed to send a message actually did (non-repudiation) and that the message was not modified while in transit (integrity).
 Encrypted emails prevent the message from being read by unintended recipients (confidentiality).

-The following guide will walk you through configuring Outlook to leverage the digital signature and key management certificates found on your PIV to enable secure email.
-Be aware that by default, Outlook will only allow siganture and encryption of emails provided the configured email address on the client is same email address as encoded on a PIV.
+The following guide walks you through configuring Outlook to leverage the digital signature and key management certificates found on your PIV to enable secure email.
+By default, Outlook will only allow sign and encrypt emails when the configured email address on the client is same email address as encoded on the PIV card.

 ## Configure Outlook to Send Secure Email